euler-xyz/ethereum-vault-connector/docs/specs.md

 1. Execution Context MUST return to its default state when the Checks-deferrable Call nesting depth counter is decreased back to the default value of 0.
 1. If the Checks-deferrable Call nesting depth counter is decreased to the value greater than 0, the Execution Context MAY not be in its default state.
 1. Execution Context's Account on behalf of which current low-level call is being performed MUST be storing address(0) when Account and Vault Status Checks are in progress.
-1. The Callback target MUST only be the caller itself.
-1. The Callback MUST NOT be executed within the Permit context.
+1. The Call target address MUST NOT be the EVC itself or the ERC-1820 registry.
-1. The Callback MUST allow the caller to set the Execution Context's on behalf of Account address to any arbitrary value for the time of the Callback.
+1. If the Call target is the `msg.sender`, the EVC MUST allow the caller to set the Execution Context's on behalf of Account address to any arbitrary value for the time of the Call allow to proceed without authentication.
-1. The Call target address MUST NOT be the EVC, ERC-1820 registry address or the msg.sender itself.
 1. The Batch external call target MUST NOT be the EVC, ERC-1820 registry address or the msg.sender itself.
 1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to Impersonate the Account's call into any of its enabled Collateral Vaults.
 Neither the Controller nor Collateral Vault can be the EVC.
-1. EVC MUST allow the remaining ETH to be recovered, but it MUST only be sent to an address recorded as an Account Owner for which the caller is authorized to act on behalf (it's either the Account Owner itself or its Account Operator).
 1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to forgive the Account Status Check if it's deferred.
 1. EVC MUST allow a Vault to forgive the Vault Status Check for itself.
 1. Only the Checks-Deferrable Calls MUST allow to re-enter the EVC.
 1. Simulation-related functions MUST NOT modify the state.

 NOTE: In order to borrow, a user MUST enable a Controller.
 From then on, whenever the user wants to perform an action that may affect their solvency, the Controller MUST be consulted (the Account Status Check must be performed) in order to determine whether the action is allowed, or whether it should be blocked since it would make the account insolvent.
-The Account Status Check MAY be requested by the liability vault by calling the EVC which determines whether the check should be deferred until the very end of the top-level checks-deferrable call (if applicable) or performed immediately.
+The Account Status Check MAY be requested by the liability vault by calling the EVC which determines whether the check should be deferred until the very end of the top-level Checks-deferrable Call (if applicable) or performed immediately.

 NOTE: Enabling a Controller submits the account to the rules encoded in the Controller contract's code.
 All the funds in all enabled Collateral Vaults are now indirectly under control of the Controller Vault.